Explaining a model that uses standardized features

 Build a linear model that uses standardized features

-import sklearn import shap # get standardized data X, y = shap.datasets.boston() scaler = sklearn.preprocessing.StandardScaler() scaler.fit(X) X_std = scaler.transform(X) # train the linear model model = sklearn.linear_model.LinearRegression().fit(X_std, y) # explain the model's predictions using SHAP explainer = shap.explainers.Linear(model, X_std) shap_values = explainer(X_std) # visualize the model's dependence on the first feature shap.plots.scatter(shap_values[:, 0])
+import sklearn import shap # get standardized data X, y = shap.datasets.california() scaler = sklearn.preprocessing.StandardScaler() scaler.fit(X) X_std = scaler.transform(X) # train the linear model model = sklearn.linear_model.LinearRegression().fit(X_std, y) # explain the model's predictions using SHAP explainer = shap.explainers.Linear(model, X_std) shap_values = explainer(X_std) # visualize the model's dependence on the first feature shap.plots.scatter(shap_values[:, 0])

 Convert the explanation to the original feature space